openvinotoolkit/openvino/docs/articles_en/openvino-workflow/generative-ai-models-guide.rst

 Enabling OpenVINO Runtime Optimizations
 +++++++++++++++++++++++++++++++++++++++
-OpenVINO runtime provides a set of optimizations that allows more efficient inference of LLMs.
+OpenVINO runtime provides a set of optimizations for more efficient LLM inference.
 This includes **Dynamic quantization** of activations of 4/8-bit quantized MatMuls and **KV-cache quantization**.

 * **Dynamic quantization** enables quantization of activations of MatMul operations that have 4 or 8-bit quantized weights (see `LLM Weight Compression <weight_compression>`__).
   It leads to improvement of the inference latency and throughput of LLMs but can cause some insignificant deviation in the generation accuracy.
 The quantization is performed in a